First things first, what’s the difference between Augmented Reality and Virtual Reality?

 - Translate Text on the Fly Using Your Phone and the Google Translate App – Point the app at a sign in a foreign language to translate it.

 - Google Expeditions – Take your students on immersive tours of historic sites, remote landscapes, and more.
 Works best with VR viewers (like Google Cardboard) and smartphones.
 Can also be used with iPads, but without the VR viewer.
 The teacher selects the expedition the class will go on and each student’s device connects to the teacher’s device via wifi.
 The teacher then guides the experience.
 Don’t have devices for each student, project the expedition for the whole class.
 To test it out: Find a friend and download the app to your mobile devices.
 One of you will be the guide and the other the student.
 The guide opens their app and selects an expedition.
 The student opens their app and is be prompted to join the teacher’s expedition.
-(I tested it out by myself with my iPad as the guide and my phone as the student.)
+(I tested it out by myself with my iPad as the guide and my Android phone as the student.)

 - Virtual Reality Gear Guide – Covers lots of options for getting the gear you need to use Google Expeditions in the classroom